Updated March 2021

 - curative health services

-- involved 17,912 people in conflict mitigation and resolution through peace committees.
+- conflict mitigation and resolution through peace committees.

 While much of the humanitarian response has been centred around Protection of Civilian sites, currently housing around 100,000 people, the majority of South Sudanese affected by the conflict live in areas cut off by fighting, seasonal flooding or poor infrastructure.
 In Unity state, CARE teams travel on foot to vaccinate children against polio and measles, and deliver life saving drugs and nutrition supplies.
 In Jonglei, CARE provides assistance in communities hosting other South Sudanese people who have fled from fighting.